AI Slop: The Definitive 2026 Guide (with Real Data)

 It compounds.
 A single slop pattern is invisible.
 A site with twenty slop patterns is undeniably AI-generated, even when each individual choice was defensible.
 The whole becomes obvious when the pieces aggregate.

 This last point is what most "anti-AI" guides miss.
 Removing Inter does not save your site.
 Removing the three-card grid does not save your site.
 The signature is the *combination*, and a real anti-slop strategy has to address all seven dimensions at once.
+(For the conceptual breakdown of those dimensions, see the 7 dimensions of generic design.)

 Where the term comes from